-1.0 INTRODUCTION
+1. Introduction

-California Integrated Waste Management Board (CIWMB) regulations, Title 14, CCR Section 17863.4 require that all compostable material handling operations and facilities prepare and maintain a site-specific Odor Impact Minimization Plan (OIMP).
-The following OIMP has been developed to meet regulatory requirements and to serve as a documentation of site-specific operating procedures designed to minimize the potential for nuisance-level off-site odors.
+California Department of Resource Recycling and Recovery (CalRecycle) regulations, Title 14, California Code of Regulations (CCR) Section 17863.4 require that all compostable material handling operations and facilities prepare and maintain a site-specific Odor Impact Minimization Plan (OIMP).
+The following OIMP has been developed to meet regulatory requirements and to serve as documentation of site-specific operating procedures designed to minimize the potential for nuisance-level offsite odors at the Western Placer Waste Management Authority (WPWMA) compost facility (facility; project).